-The reason why U (FM) but not M/L (AM) is audible in covered parking areas, under bridges etc. is that U (FM) signals reflect against solid objects such as buildings.
-Because these waves are very reflective multi-path distortion can result.
-This distortion is the result of the reflected signal and the direct signal reaching your antenna at slightly different times causing a cancellation of all signals.
+The reason why FM but not AM is audible in covered parking ares, under bridges etc. is that FM signals reflect against solid objects such as buildings.

+Because these waves are very reflective multipath distortion can result.
+This distortion is the result of the reflected signal and the direct signal reaching your antenna at slightly different time causing a cancellation of all signals.
 This problem occurs largely in built-up areas.

 pg.
-34 Cross modulation, reasons for distortion
+34 Cross modulation, FM - reasons for distortion AM - reasons for distortion